This post is part of a series on installing solar panels for your home. Check out the rest of the series.

 The idea of renewable energy has been around for decades.
-Only now are we starting to realise the power and potential of harnessing this energy and putting it to great use, especially in the home, to save money and start to save the planet.
+Only now are we starting to realize the power and potential of harnessing this energy and putting it to great use, especially in the home, to save money and start to save the planet.

 Pros and Cons of Home Solar Panel Installation